 - Seminars designed to offer practical tips on procedural and substantive legal issues commonly faced by junior civil litigators in an interactive and relaxed atmosphere;

 - Networking events for members to meet and form contacts in their peer group; and

 - E-news on recent and future activity and key developments with the aim of ensuring that the junior perspective is reflected in the LSLA's responses to consultation papers.

-The JSLA also has firm Champions, who act as the point of contact between the JLSLA committee and their firm.
+The JLSLA also has firm Champions, who act as the point of contact between the JLSLA committee and their firm.

-The LSLA is delighted to announce that the Association now has over 2,400 members, including 974 members of the JLSLA and 31 corporate member firms.
+The LSLA is delighted to announce that the Association’s membership has passed 3,000 members with well over 1,250 members of the JLSLA and 40 corporate members.

 Corporate membership can offer a real saving to firms.
 Essentially, for £500 a firm with corporate membership can register an unlimited number of litigation solicitors working for it in London as members.
 Please contact Chris Bushell at Chris.Bushell@hsf.com if you would like further information or to take out corporate membership.